johnmyleswhite/Vega.jl/README.md

 # Installation

-This package depends upon [Vega.js](https://github.com/vega/vega) from Trifacta and is provided automatically within Vega.jl.
-Currently, an Internet connection is required to use this package, as the required JavaScript libraries are delivered from a CDN.

 	Pkg.add("Vega")
 	using Vega

+Currently, an Internet connection is required to use Vega.jl, as the required JavaScript libraries are delivered from a CDN.

 # Documentation

-For examples of the current functionality of this package, please see the [documentation](http://johnmyleswhite.github.io/Vega.jl/)
+For examples of the current functionality of Vega.jl, please see the [documentation](http://johnmyleswhite.github.io/Vega.jl/)

 # TODO/Contributing